souktha/souktha.github.io/hardware/rs15_7_hw/index.rst

         ..

-* Line 3 take the shifted symbol input, modulo-sum with the output of *b5*.
+* Line 3 takes the shifted symbol input, modulo-sum with the output of *b5*.
-  Its output *rtemp* is then fed to the divider circuit.
+  Its output, *rtemp* is then fed to the divider circuit.

-* Line 13-34 perform continuous multiplication of :math:`\alpha^i` with *rtemp* and modulo-sum to each stage of the registers where they are connected as depicted in my workout post for this code.
+* Line 13-34 performs continuous multiplication of :math:`\alpha^i` with *rtemp* and modulo-sum to each stage of the registers where they are connected as depicted in my workout post for this code.
-  *outcw* contains the parity check bits where it can be concatenated to the input word to form a complete codeword.
+  *outcw* contains the parity check bits where it can be concatenated to the input word to form a complete coded word.

-* An interface signal, *ready* is then asserted on completion of encoding for each input word (interface circuit modeling not shown here).
+* An interface signal, *rdy* is then asserted on completion of encoding for each input word (interface circuit modeling not shown here).

-* Line 38-46 is the sample of one of the module that computes :math:`\beta \alpha^9`.
+* Line 38-46 is the sample of one of the modules that compute :math:`\beta \alpha^9`.

 The external interface part of this behavorial modeling is